Ryvenay/AFP2/doc/requirement_specification.md

 4. Information about the price given in the online store is binding from the moment of receipt of the e-mails.
 After successful submission of the order, this price will not change.

+5. Prerequisite for a successful placing an order, is to provide accurate and real data at registration as well as at the Order Page.

 **The scope of the terms and conditions of use the online shop:**